 Base Carbon to Participate in the New York Climate Week and other Key Investor Conferences

-/EIN News/ -- TORONTO, Sept.
-19, 2022 (GLOBE NEWSWIRE) -- Base Carbon Inc. (NEO: BCBN) (OTCQX: BCBNF) ("Base Carbon", or the "Company"), is pleased to announce that Svenja Telle, Director of Origination will be speaking at the second annual ESG Leadership Forum co-hosted by Nasdaq and WSJ Custom Events on Monday, September 19th, 2022 during the Climate Week at New York City.
-The Company will participate on a panel titled “The Road Ahead: Turning ESG into Opportunity” and Ms. Telle will also facilitate a working group titled "How Can Digital Assets Enhance Carbon Markets?"
+TORONTO, Sept.
+19, 2022 (GLOBE NEWSWIRE) -- Base Carbon Inc. BCBN BCBNF ("Base Carbon", or the "Company"), is pleased to announce that Svenja Telle, Director of Origination will be speaking at the second annual ESG Leadership Forum co-hosted by Nasdaq and WSJ Custom Events on Monday, September 19th, 2022 during the Climate Week at New York City.
+The Company will participate on a panel titled "The Road Ahead: Turning ESG into Opportunity" and Ms. Telle will also facilitate a working group titled "How Can Digital Assets Enhance Carbon Markets?"

 To request a meeting with the company during New York Climate Week 2022, interested participants should direct message @BaseCarbonInc on Twitter or email investorrelations@basecarbon.com.